 Professional ice hockey player Sidney Crosby was born on August 7, 1987, in Cole Harbour, Nova Scotia, Canada.
 After his success throughout high school and a strong junior career, the Pittsburgh Penguins selected Crosby first overall in the 2005 NHL draft.
-Two years later the club made the 20-year-old the youngest team captain in NHL history.
-In 2009 he led the Penguins to the Stanley Cup title.
+Two years later, the club made him the youngest team captain in NHL history.
+In 2009, he led the Penguins to the Stanley Cup title.

 Sidney Crosby was born August 7, 1987, in Cole Harbour, Nova Scotia, Canada.
 The son of a hockey player—his father, Troy, a goaltender, was drafted by the Montreal Canadiens in 1984—young Crosby first learned to skate when he was just 3 years old.

 By the age of 7 he'd significantly distanced himself talent-wise from other kids his age.
 The gap only widened with each year.
 In 1997, at the age of 10, Crosby scored 159 goals in just 55 games for his hometown youth club.